-Covid crises forced change, but brought new business to the sports industry
+The Covid crisis forced change, but brought new business to the sports industry

 There are more than four hundred trained instructors in more than sixty locations, and there are thousands of passionate enthusiasts of dance and exercise in Finland.
 “Lavis” is a registered trademark.
 Lavis is the content producer for the LavisTV service.

-Lavis TV is an online group exercise service that serves Lavis stage dance enthusiasts throughout the Finland, but also on some European countries.
+Lavis TV is an online group exercise service that serves Lavis stage dance enthusiasts throughout Finland, but also in a few other European countries.

-This case example shows how the Covid pandemic hit well-being and sports industry, Lavis practioners and how Icareus helped turn problems into new business opportunities.
+This case example shows how the Covid pandemic hit the well-being and sports industry, Lavis practioners included, and how Icareus helped turn problems into new business opportunities.

-We also explain why the Icareus Enterprise Video service was able to meet the service’s extensive list of requirements with e.g. its customized interfaces, but nonetheless, we only released the service in 2 weeks!
+We also explain how the Icareus Enterprise Video service was able to meet the service’s extensive list of requirements with e.g. its customized interfaces – we released the service in only 2 weeks!

-The corona pandemic hits well-being and sports actors
+The corona pandemic hits well-being and sport industry

-The coronavirus pandemic hit the field of well-being and sports service providers when group exercise and various group meetings were banned and people stayed in their homes.
+The coronavirus pandemic hit the field of well-being and sports service providers hard, when group exercise and various group meetings were banned and people stuck in their homes.
 This was also experienced by Lavis-Lavatanssijumppa Oy, which runs LAVIS group exercise classes and trains instructors from all over Finland.

-As a solution, it was decided to start Live Lavis classes as paid content packages so that Lavis practioners could also attend the classes from home.
+As a solution, it was decided to start live Lavis classes as paid content packages so that Lavis practioners could attend classes from home.

 Requirements for public video streaming service: reliable and UX branded and embedded

 The Lavis service required a reliable video service with a user interface that could be easily customized to meet the Lavis brand and needs.
-The user interface also had to be responsive so that video streamscould be viewed on all different browser-based terminals, such as a computers, mobile phones and tablets.
-In addition, the entire Lavis TV user interface had to be embedded to Lavis home page so that users could feel that they were using the Lavis service.
+The user interface also had to be responsive so that streams could be viewed on all different browser-based terminals, such as a computers, mobile phones and tablets.
+In addition, the entire Lavis TV user interface had to be embedded to the Lavis home page so that users could feel that they were using the Lavis service.

 Requirements for video content management: Live broadcasts, recordings, catch-up and program information

-In paid video content services, it is important to provide new content to canopies on an ongoing basis.
-In the case of Lavis TV, it’s almost daily Live Hours.
-However, from a content management perspective, it was important that service administrators and Lavis instructors could easily add the Live class information to the service by themselves, that the system would automatically record the Live streams and publish them for viewing by subscribers.
+In paid video content services, it’s important to provide new content to viewers on an ongoing basis.
+In the case of Lavis TV, it’s the almost daily Live Hours.
+However, from a content management perspective, it was important that service administrators and Lavis instructors could easily add the live class information to the service by themselves, that the system would automatically record the live streams and publish them for the subscribers’ viewing pleasure.

 Requirements for service management: content packaging, subscription fees and subscriber management